 - Apply even pressure when piping the dough.
-Keep your piping bag at a 90-degree angle when piping your cream puffs and apply even pressure so the dough pipes continuously.
+Keep your piping bag at a 90-degree angle when piping your cream puffs.
+Apply even pressure so the dough pipes continuously.
 Do not start and stop.

 - Whip the cream when it’s cold.
-Cold whipped cream is much easier to whip than rom temperature, so leave the cream in the fridge until you are ready to whip it up into Chantilly cream.
+Cold whipped cream is much easier to whip than room temperature.
+Leave the cream in the fridge until you are ready to whip it up into Chantilly cream.

 Can I freeze cream puffs?

-You shouldn’t freeze cream puffs once they are filled, but you can freeze the unfilled shells in a closed container or Ziploc bag for up to 2 months.
+You shouldn’t freeze cream puffs once they are filled.
+You can freeze the unfilled shells in a closed container or Ziploc bag for up to 2 months.
 To use, bring them to room temperature.
 Then, line cream puff shells on a sheet pan and place in a 350°F/180° oven for 5 minutes to crisp up.
 Allow to cool completely before filling.

 More recipes you’ll enjoy